Meirshomron/EventManagers/README.md

 <img  src="Images/Cube.png" width="700" >

 In my example I've got 2 buttons, 1 passing color "FF0000" (Red) and the other "0000FF" (Blue).

+* It's good practice not to have the actual event name string throughout the code, instead maintain const files with a static const variable of the event name.
+This way you're not prone to spelling mistakes and a change in the event name only requires changing it in the const file.